A Simple Guide to Energy Harvesting Technologies

 Also known as power harvesting or energy scavenging, energy harvesting simply means capturing ambient energy that would be otherwise lost into the surroundings - such as heat, light, vibration and movement - and converting it into electrical energy.
 Read on to find out how small scale energy harvesting technology works and discover some of its potential uses.

-We all use energy in everything that we do, whether that be gas and electricity, or the physical energy needed to carry out daily tasks, such as walking to work, hoovering the carpet or lifting weights at the gym.
-Each of these activities, including the usage of gas and electricity, requires both the creation and output of the energy required to carry them out.
+Energy harvesting makes the most of free and renewable energy sources, as opposed to costly, large-scale generation.
+We all use energy in everything that we do, whether through using gas and electricity to heat our homes and power our devices, or the physical energy needed to carry out daily tasks, such as walking to work or making the bed.
+Each of these activities requires both the creation and output of the energy required to carry them out.

 In both cases, there is a lot of energy lost in the process, which generally goes to waste.
-One of the biggest examples of this is when electricity is generated in power stations, in which almost two thirds of the potential energy conversion is lost, primarily through heat that is released into the environment.
-This level of efficiency is just not good enough, which is why much research and development has been put into energy harvesting devices.
+One of the biggest examples of this is when electricity is generated in power stations, in which almost two-thirds of the potential energy conversion is lost into the environment.

-Energy harvesting is very much in its early developmental stages.
-Its full potential has not yet been reached and is only being used by a limited set of industries.
-The main aim for energy harvesting is to improve reliability to the point where devices can be self-sustaining, using the energy lost in their functionality to power themselves in a circular process.
+As energy harvesting is still very much in its early developmental stages, its full potential has not yet been reached.
+The main aim for energy harvesting is to improve reliability to the point where devices can be self-sustaining, using energy lost in their own functionality to power themselves in a circular process.